Pretty Good Phone Privacy: Glossary

+\newacronym{tal}{TAL}{Tracking Area List.
+A list of tracking areas stored on the device that the device can enter without triggering a tracking area update}

+\newacronym{ta}{TA}{Tracking Area.
+A tracking includes one or many gNodeBs.
+Typically, the UE can move freely within gNodeBs in a tracking area without notifying the AMF with a tracking area update}

-A fundamental property of today's cellular architecture---in order to receive service, phones uniquely identify themselves to towers and thus to operators---is now a cause of major privacy violations.
-Over the past two years it has become clear that operators have sold and leaked identity and location data of hundreds of millions of mobile users.
+To receive service in today's cellular architecture, phones uniquely identify themselves to towers and thus to operators.
+This is now a cause of major privacy violations, as operators sell and leak identity and location data of hundreds of millions of mobile users.

-In this paper, we examine how to improve privacy in modern mobile networks.
-We take an end-to-end perspective on today's cellular architecture and find key points of decoupling that enable a new type of operator to offer privacy-enhanced service with no changes to physical infrastructure and without direct cooperation from existing operators.
+In this paper, we take an end-to-end perspective on the cellular architecture and find key points of decoupling that enable us to protect user identity and location privacy with no changes to physical infrastructure, no added latency, and no requirement of direct cooperation from existing operators.

 We describe Pretty Good Phone Privacy (PGPP) and demonstrate how our modified backend stack (\acrshort{EPC}) works with real phones to provide ordinary yet privacy-preserving connectivity.
 We explore inherent privacy and efficiency tradeoffs in a simulation of a large metropolitan region.
 We show how PGPP maintains today's control overheads while significantly improving user identity and location privacy.